-The applicant requests to change the zoning classification from GU (General Use) to AU(L) (Agricultural Residential - Low Intensity) in order to construct an accessory building that would be exempted from size limitations for accessory buildings.
-Sec.
-62-2100.5(g) states that accessory buildings in the agricultural zoning classification are exempted from this size limitation.
+The applicant is requesting to change the zoning classification from GU (General Use) to AU(L) (Agricultural Residential - Low Intensity) to allow agricultural uses and to construct an accessory building that would be exempted from size limitations for accessory buildings.
+Section 62-2100.5(g) states that accessory buildings in the agricultural zoning classification are exempted from this size limitation.
 The applicant is applying for a rezoning rather than applying for a variance to allow for a larger accessory structure.

-The property is developed with a 1,632 sq. ft. single-family home and two accessory buildings that the applicant plans to move and replace should the rezoning be approved.
+The property is developed with a 2,186 sq. ft. single-family home and two accessory buildings.
+This request is to permit the applicant to construct an additional accessory building.

 The site has the original 1958 zoning.
-A variance request submitted under 21PZ00087 was approved by the Board of Adjustment on January 19, 2022.
-This request was to reduce the 2.5-acre minimum lot size required in the AU(L) zoning classification to 1.08 acres (a reduction of 1.42 acres).
+A variance request submitted under 22PZ00006 was approved by the Board of Adjustment on October 19, 2022.
+This request was to reduce the 2.5-acre minimum lot size required in the AU(L) zoning classification to 1.00 acres (a reduction of 1.5 acres).

-The AU(L) zoning classification is a less intense classification than AU as it does not allow for commercial agricultural uses such as the packing processing, and sales of commodities raised on the premises, plant nurseries, or private camps.
+The AU(L) zoning classification is a less intense classification than AU which does not allow for commercial agricultural uses such as the packing processing, and sales of commodities raised on the premises, plant nurseries, or private camps.